 - 8 oz cream cheese

 - 1 large egg

-- Preheat oven to 350 degrees F. Lightly spray a square 8-inch baking dish with olive oil cooking spray.
+- Preheat your oven to 350°F. Lightly grease a square 8-inch baking dish.

 - Defrost the spinach in the microwave.
 Drain thoroughly by transferring the thawed spinach to a colander and pressing on it repeatedly with the back of a large spoon to extract as much liquid as possible.
 Set aside.

-- Heat the olive oil in a large skillet over medium-high heat, about 3 minutes.
-Add the beef, the onion and 1/2 teaspoon kosher salt.
-Cook, using a wooden spoon to stir and to break up the ground beef into small chunks, until onion is soft and meat is browned, 5-7 minutes.
+- Heat the olive oil in a large skillet over medium-high heat for about 3 minutes.
+Add the beef, onion, and ½ teaspoon of kosher salt.
+Cook, using a wooden spoon to stir and break up the ground beef into small chunks, until the onion is soft and the meat is browned, 5-7 minutes.

-- Drain the beef mixture, then return to the skillet.
-Add the garlic and cook, stirring, 30 seconds, then mix in the marinara sauce.
-Turn heat off.
+- Drain the beef mixture, then return it to the skillet.
+Add the garlic and cook, stirring, for 30 seconds, then mix in the marinara sauce.
+Turn the heat off.

 - Place the cream cheese in a medium microwave-safe bowl and heat for 40 seconds to soften.
-With a fork, stir until smooth and creamy.
-Add the egg, the black pepper and the remaining 1/2 teaspoon kosher salt and use a hand whisk to whisk until smooth.
+With a fork, stir it until smooth and creamy.
+Add the egg, the black pepper, and the remaining ½ teaspoon of kosher salt and keep stirring the mixture until very smooth.
 With a spatula, add the drained spinach and mix to blend everything together.
+Mix well.

-- Spread the spinach mixture evenly in the bottom of the prepared baking dish.
+- Spread the spinach mixture evenly on the bottom of the prepared baking dish.
 Top with the meat mixture.
-Sprinkle the mozzarella and the Parmesan on top.
-Bake 30 minutes, until cheese is bubbly and lightly browned.
-Let stand ten minutes before cutting and serving.
+Sprinkle the mozzarella on top.
+Bake the lasagna until the cheese is bubbly and lightly browned, about 30 minutes.
+Let stand for ten minutes before cutting and serving.